 Performance Reviews

-Performance Review Rating Scales — Should You Use Them?
+Performance Review Rating Scales—Should You Use Them?

 Are rating scales still useful in performance reviews?
 Explore the pros, cons, and alternatives HR leaders are adopting.

-Published on
+Published

-September 2025
+October 2025

 Performance review rating scales are a long-standing feature in many organizations.
 They offer simplicity and comparability, but also face growing criticism.
 Should your company continue to use them?